bitovi/hatchify/packages/react-rest/README.md

 > **Note**
 > This is the extent of functionality the mock service worker supports.
 If you would like to continue exploring the HatchifyJS ecosystem, then we suggest setting up a standalone HatchifyJS backend.
 The getting started guide for a HatchifyJS backend can be found [here](https://github.com/bitovi/hatchify/blob/main/packages/koa/README.md).

+Congratulations!
+You've just created an app with react-rest with a fully functional development backend, complete with CRUD operations and relationship support.

+For more information on react-rest, read on.

 <a id="alternatives-to-hooks"></a>

 ## Alternatives to hooks

-Sometimes we need to fetch data outside of our React components, for these cases, react-rest provides us with promise-based equivalents as well as subscribe functions for when we want to listen to any changes.
+Sometimes we need to fetch data outside of our React components.
+For these cases, react-rest provides us with promise-based equivalents as well as subscribe functions for when we want to listen to any changes.

 | hooks        | promises  |
 | ------------ | --------- |